Buildstarted/buildstarted.com/_posts/2012-08-17-why-you-should-care-about-parrot-a-new-asp-net-mvc-view-engine.md

         content
     }

 Renderers can also override the default element for short-cut statements.
-For instance the following will not output the <code style="display:inline;">div but will instead output <code style="display:inline;">li
+For instance the following will not output the `div` but will instead output `li`

     ul(Authors) > .item(this)
     <ul>